 The camera takes a series of 6 shots through their Multi-shot Technology every time the shutter is pressed.
 The images are stitched together to attain the 400MP final image.

 But who in the world needs 400MP?
 Probably art restaurateurs and museums.
-For the regular professional photographer, the camera also has the 100MP option with the same Multi-shot Technology.
+The camera also has the 100MP option with the same Multi-shot Technology for the regular professional photographer.